Home General country informationMaldives – General info

 Maldives – Flora

-How long will the paradise last? ……….
+How long will paradise last?……….

-………….. will the next generation still dream of white beaches under the palm trees?
+…………..Will the next generation still be able to dream of white beaches under palm trees?

 Maldives – History

-At the beginning of the 16th century, the Portuguese reached the Indian Ocean and occupied first South India and Ceylon.
+At the beginning of the 16th century, the Portuguese reached the Indian Ocean and first occupied South India and Ceylon.

 In 1932, the first constitution of the Maldives came into force.